Professor Claire Vallance

 Professor of Physical Chemistry

-Claire studied at the University of Canterbury in Christchurch, New Zealand.
-After completing her PhD with Peter Harland she moved to Oxford as a Glasstone Fellow in Chemistry and a Junior Research Fellow at St Catherine’s College.
-She moved to Hertford in 2002, at the same time as starting a Royal Society University Research Fellowship in the Department of Chemistry.
-In 2005 she was appointed to a University Lectureship in Physical Chemistry in association with Hertford College, and in 2014 she was awarded the title of Professor of Physical Chemistry.
+Claire joined Hertford in 2002, at the same time as starting a Royal Society University Research Fellowship in the Department of Chemistry.
+In 2005 she was appointed to a University Lectureship in Physical Chemistry in association with Hertford College, and was awarded the title of Professor of Physical Chemistry in 2014.

 Undergraduate teaching

 Claire is responsible for all of the physical chemistry tutorial teaching in Hertford, covering topics including thermodynamics, chemical kinetics, quantum mechanics, statistical mechanics, spectroscopy, photochemistry, surface chemistry, and much more.
-Within the Department of Chemistry, Claire gives lecture courses on a range of topics, including chemical kinetics, reaction dynamics, and astrochemistry
+Within the Department of Chemistry, Claire currently gives lectures for the first-year Chemical Kinetics course and the third-year Astrochemistry option.

 Graduate teaching